 In a matter of weeks, the way we do business and interact with each other has radically changed in the wake of the coronavirus pandemic, and media relations is no different.
 Gone are the days of going in-studio for a segment or having coffee with a reporter to discuss a story.
+Now we’re doing remote media interviews view tools like Zoom, Skype and Facetime.

 Reporters – especially those in television news – have done a great job of pivoting how they operate in this new age of social distancing while still bringing stories their communities want and need.
 PR pros have also pivoted and had to rethink how they pitch, place and secure stories for clients, but perhaps none more than the coveted in-studio TV news interview.